Keynote Speakers: Anne Balay, Anjali Arondekar, and Eli Clare

 - Rebecca Jordan-Young (Barnard College)

-Balay, Arondekar, Clare, and the featured Queer Black Histories panel will frame the conference’s work by focusing on queer labor relations, queer-caste dynamics, queer/disabled/classed storytelling, and class matters in Black archival practice.
+Our keynote speakers and featured panels will frame the conference’s work by focusing on queer labor relations, queer-caste dynamics, queer/disabled/classed storytelling, class matters in Black archival practice, and queer-class desire.
 Matt Brim, Executive Director of CLAGS and author of Poor Queer Studies: Confronting Elitism in the University, will open the conference.